Cart

 A unique spectrum of colors and flavors

 It all starts with the color.
 A golden blond?
 Too pale.
 A deep brown?
 Too dark.
-Amber plays on coppery, sometimes red highlights, a nuance that announces the warmth and generosity of the malt .
-And it is confirmed at first contact: notes of caramel that come to tickle the nose, toast, a hint of hazelnut, and sometimes that little something that recalls honey or dried fruits.
+Amber plays on coppery, sometimes red, reflections, a nuance that announces the warmth and generosity of the malt .
+And it's confirmed at first touch: notes of caramel that tickle the nose, toast, a hint of hazelnut, and sometimes that little something reminiscent of honey or dried fruit.

-But be careful, just because it is malty does not necessarily mean it is heavy or sweet.
-It is all a question of balance.
-A good craft beer like Embuscade knows how to handle malts with precision, using Caramünch in particular to obtain this beautiful roundness in the mouth, while maintaining a discreet bitterness that cuts short any temptation of softness.
+But be careful, just because it's malty doesn't necessarily mean it's heavy or sweet.
+It's all a question of balance.
+A good craft beer like Embuscade knows how to handle malts with precision, notably using Caramünch to achieve that beautiful roundness in the mouth, while maintaining a discreet bitterness that cuts short any temptation to go soft.

 The essential role of malts in the profile of amber beers